rajprogrammerbd/coding_problems_solved/docs/SystemDesign/index.md

 * **What is Queuing delay** Queuing delay is the time needed for a node to hold the packet before it can proceed.
 The packet is kept in a queue until its turn comes up.
 At times, the internet is called the “network of queues” because a network packet needs to relay through many network routers to reach the final destination.

 * **What is Throughput?** Throughput is the amount of data that can be sent from one place to another in a given amount of time.

+* **What is a Socket?** A socket is an interface that creates a two-way channel between processes communicating on different devices.
+The interface (IP address + port) is referred to as a socket address.